Arunachal: Lohit DC Briefed on Parshuram Kund Festival 2024

 This year the official celebrations will be held from 12th to 16th January 2024.

-TEZU- Lohit DC Saurabh Shashvat today gave a press briefing on the upcoming Parshuram Kund Festival 2024 today at the Conference Hall of District Secretariat today.
+TEZU- Lohit DC Shashvat Saurabh today gave a press briefing on the upcoming Parshuram Kund Festival 2024 today at the Conference Hall of District Secretariat today.
 He informed that Parshuram Kund located in Wakro, Lohit sees an annual gathering of pilgrims who come for holy dip at the kund on Makarsankranthi.

 This year the official celebrations will be held from 12th to 16th January 2024.
 He said that the Parshuram Kund Festival will be officially inaugurated by Dy CM Chowna Mein.